Wanna know something crazy?

 But, I will throw you a bone:

 When you sign up for our free mini Budget Boss™ eCourse, you’ll receive a paced version of this post over the course of 5 days.
-You’ll also unlock access to our free resource library which contains the budget by paycheck checklist and calendar template!
+You’ll also unlock access to our free resource library which contains the 50/30/20 budgeting method checklist and template!

 I will walk you through each step with mini homework assignments so that setting up a budget isn’t so overwhelming.

-Gather your financial information, implement your budget, and track your budget for success.
+Gather your financial information, implement your zero based budget, and track your budget for success!